Hussain1132/AI-Powered-Report-Summary/README.md

-# AI-Powered-Amount-Detection
+# AI-Powered-Report-Summary
-Amount Detection in Medical Documents with OCR and text analysis
+Report analysis and summary of medical reports with OCR and text inputs